Rupesh1011/gigss/README.md

-# Fiverr Clone Website using MERN Stack
+# Gigss Website using MERN Stack

-Welcome to the README file for our Fiverr Clone website built using the MERN (MongoDB, Express.js, React, Node.js) stack.
-This project is designed to replicate the functionality of the popular freelancing platform, Fiverr, while adding some unique features of its own.
-Below, you will find information about the project, its features, and how to set it up.
+Welcome to the README file for our Gigss website built using the MERN (MongoDB, Express.js, React, Node.js) stack.
+This project is designed to offer a platform similar to Fiverr, focusing on connecting freelancers and clients for services ("gigs"), with additional unique features.

 ## Table of Contents